viet34tqc/notebook/event-loop.md

 Javascript can only execute one statement at a time.
 In order to do that, Javascript uses
 	- Call Stack
-		- What: Holds the state of what function is currently running
+		- What: is the place where statements run
 		- How:
 			- The statement is added to the stack
 			- statement run